 - Add the apple cider, mulling spices, 2 orange slices, and 3-4 apple slices to a large soup pot.
 Then, turn on the heat, stir, and cook over low heat for 20-30 minutes until the cider is infused with flavor.

 - Remove the pot of cider from the heat and pour 8 oz strained mulled cider into a large mug.
-Add 1.5 oz bourbon to each mug.
+Add 1 oz bourbon to each mug.
+You can also add all the bourbon directly to the pot of mulled cider before serving and stir it in.
 Before serving, garnish with optional orange slices, cinnamon sticks, or star anise and stir.
 Enjoy!

 - Leftover mulled cider can be stored in a closed container in the fridge for 2-3 days.
 Before storing, make sure to strain out all the mulling spices and fruit slices.
 Leftovers can be enjoyed cold or reheated on the stove to enjoy warm.